Vehicle registration plates of Greece: 1984–2004

 In 1984, the system changed to LLL–NNNN and the first two letters are prefecture letters (with the exception of the biggest prefectures Attica/Athens and Thessaloniki where only the first letter remained the same).
 Again, it was not compulsory to change to the newer "euro" plates in 2004.

 2004 to present

 In September/October 2004 the euroband and international country code (GR) were added to the left and the typeface changed.
 In all other respects the previous system LLL–NNNN continued with the numbering allocation carrying on as from pre-2004.

 Historic Vehicle plates

 Historic vehicle number plates can be issued for vehicles over 30 years old, after they pass the "authenticity" inspection.
 They came in yellow/blue, white/blue or white/orange depending on the historic vehicle organisation (FILPA or FHVE) and they consist of 4 numbers.
+Since 2023, new governmental historic plates are now available.
+They begin with the code IO and they have 5 digits (e.g. IO-12345).
+Their background is white and they have blue letters.

 Prefectures (in Greek alphabetical order)

 The first 2 of 3 letters (which are listed below) of a licence plate usually represent the prefecture (nomos) where the car was registered.
 The almost full list of plates in Greece is below (next to the prefecture / district is its capital or an area within the prefecture that the plates are issued; some prefectures have more than one combination):